-Upper Lake Mary Watershed Monitoring Project
+Upper Lake Mary Watershed Monitoring Program

-Flowtography & "Watching Our Watershed"
+Flowtography(c) & "Watching Our Watershed"

-In 2015, the Water Services Division partnered with the Salt River Project (SRP) to provide ongoing operations, maintenance, and data collection for six Flowtography sites within the 4FRI (Four Forests Restoration Initiative) area of the Upper Lake Mary Watershed.
+In 2015, the Water Services Division partnered with the Salt River Project (SRP) to provide ongoing operations, maintenance, and data collection for six Flowtography(c) sites within the 4FRI (Four Forests Restoration Initiative) area of the Upper Lake Mary Watershed.
 The six sites were installed in November 2014.
-Two additional sites were installed in April 2017 at the Newman Canyon USGS gage site and Upper Lake Mary to monitor water levels.
+Two additional sites were installed in April 2017 at the Newman Canyon USGS gage site and Upper Lake Mary watershed 2B.
 Flowtography uses a game camera mounted in a tree to take one photo every 15 minutes of a graduated rebar stake in the center of a channel.
 The channel has been surveyed for slope, cross-sectional area, and roughness such that flow can be calculated using the Manning’s equation.
-The height of water on the stream gage is recorded from photographs taken during flow events.
+The height of water on the streamflow gage is recorded from photographs taken during flow events.
 Each site is also equipped with a pressure transducer.
 The streamflow flow data will serve as a baseline for comparison with data collected after forest treatments.
-They will help us determine whether forest treatment and maintenance affect surface water runoff into Upper Lake Mary and groundwater recharge to the aquifer.
+These data are important for informing watershed treatment and maintenance of the forests for maximum runoff into Upper Lake Mary and groundwater recharge to the aquifer.

 Learn how Flagstaff uses Flowtography to preserve our water supply.